olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![AzDevOps](./media/18-az-devops.png)

-1. When the build finishes, you should see a summary page, in which you can click  `Artifacts` at the top right to see the actual artifacts our build produced - in this case the artifact is called "drop" and contains the deployment package for our website.
+1. When the build finishes, you should see a summary page, in which you can click  `Artifacts` at the top right to see the actual artifacts our build produced.
+In this case the artifact is called "drop" and contains the deployment package for our website.

 1. The configured automation does not stop here!
 Actually, there is some continuous delivery magic configured that will trigger a *Release* pipeline for every successful build that happens in the *Build* pipeline.
 The *Release* pipeline will pick up the artifacts from the latest build and deploy it into the *Dev*, *QA* and *Production* environments.
 Actually, it will not only deploy our app - it even creates all the needed resources like a database and an app service from scratch (as explained in the previous CI/CD and IaC labs (click [here](./../../index.md) for an overview).